tehPlayer/spinacz-rails/README.md

 spinacz = Spinacz::Client.new(token: 'authorization_token_from_login')
 ```

-or, if you want only use non-authorized methods:
+or, if you want to use only public methods without authorization:

 ```ruby
 spinacz = Spinacz::Client.new